bonitasoft/bonita-ui-designer/backend/README.md

     * 500 internal server error

 #### Add a new property to a custom widget
     POST /rest/widgets/{widgetId}/properties
+    with =>
     BODY json representation of the model of a property

 * Response code
     * 200 OK